In October 2014, some people who had IVAs with PJG Recovery had their cases transferred to Creditfix.

 In bulletin board discussions some other concerns have been mentioned:

 - could there be any requirement to take out a secured loan?
 This isn’t mentioned and no changes to equity release are being proposed;

 - what if a creditor accepted some of the proposals and rejected others?
 I think this is pretty unlikely – Creditfix are trying to simplify their administration, not multiply the numbers of unusual cases they have.

 If you don’t feel you will benefit enough to outweigh any possible disadvantage, then there is no reason to agree.
 Your IVA will continue as it is at present – your IVA terms and conditions were fixed at the start and can’t be changed without your consent.

 I don’t know.
 It would be very interesting to know the arguments Creditfix are using to persuade the creditors to agree to this.
 The only financial gain for creditors would seem to be if Creditfix is more robust in pursuing PPI reclaims than PJG were, but this would have to be surprisingly large to outweigh both the 50% PPI rebate being offered to debtors and the increased fees.

 Creditfix has adopted this “take over and then try to charge higher fees” approach before, when they took over Simple Debt Solutions in December 2013.
 I don’t know how successful they were then in getting creditors to agree.
-For many IVAs, getting “creditor approval” actually only requires getting a single approval, as TIX, the major IVA administration firm, votes on behalf of most creditors.
+For many IVAs, getting “creditor approval” actually only requires getting a single approval, from TIX, an IVA administration firm that votes on behalf of most creditors.